Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Introduction

-The first scenario concerns coordinating participants in a market.
-Consider sellers which are selling tickets for a particular sports event on an online platform such as StubHub.
+One scenario concerns coordinating participants in a market.
+Consider sellers that are selling tickets for a particular sports event on an online platform such as StubHub.
 Implicitly, these sellers are involved in a game where they set the prices and the buyers can select which tickets to buy.
 A principal (the same platform or a third party) can suggest to the sellers how to set the prices so as to optimize the sellers' combined revenue or other notion of social optimality.
-The principal learns about the demand of the buyers (through exploration) in order to help the sellers to set the right prices (exploitation).
-The price recommendations need to be incentive-compatible because the sellers need to be convinced to follow them.
-Similarly, one can imagine a principal that coordinates the \emph{buyers} in the same type of setting, recommending bidding strategies that optimize some global notion of ``happiness".
+The principal learns about the demand of the buyers (through exploration) in order to help the sellers to set the right prices.
+The price recommendations need to be incentive-compatible because the sellers need to be convinced to follow them. \OMIT{Similarly, one can imagine a principal that coordinates the \emph{buyers} in a similar setting, recommending bidding strategies that optimize some global notion of ``happiness".}

-The second scenario concerns optimizing a shared access to a computing resource.
+Another scenario concerns optimizing a shared access to a computing resource.
 For a simple example, consider a university data center shared by the faculty members, where each user can specify the machine to run his jobs on.
-The principal can collect the information from multiple users (to learn their typical resource requirements), and recommend which machines they should connect to.
-As a non-critical component, such recommendation system would be easier to maintain compared to a scheduler which enforces the same resource allocation, e.g., it can be ignored when/if it malfunctions.
+The principal can collect the information from multiple users, so as to learn their typical resource requirements, and recommend which machines they should connect to.
+As a non-critical component, such recommendation system would be easier to maintain compared to a scheduler which enforces the same resource allocation, \eg it can be ignored when/if it malfunctions.